Skip to main content

 Rationale

 The limitations of currently available measurement devices should be considered when using pulse oximetry to manage children with COVID-19 or PARDS.
-Observational studies in children have reported that pulse oximetry may be inaccurate, particularly at lower oxygen saturations (≤90%) and for children who are Black.4,5 These reports are consistent with several adult observational studies that also identified inaccuracies in pulse oximetry measurements, particularly for patients with darker skin pigmentation.6-8 See Clinical Spectrum of SARS-CoV-2 Infection for more information.
+Observational studies in children have reported that pulse oximetry may be inaccurate, particularly at lower oxygen saturations (≤90%) and for children who are Black.4,5 These reports are consistent with several observational studies in adults that identified inaccuracies in pulse oximetry measurements, particularly for patients with darker skin pigmentation.6-8 See Clinical Spectrum of SARS-CoV-2 Infection for more information.

 Recommendations

-• There is insufficient evidence for the Panel to recommend either for or against a trial of awake prone positioning for children with persistent hypoxemia who require HFNC oxygen or NIV and do not require endotracheal intubation.
+• There is insufficient evidence for the Panel to recommend either for or against a trial of awake prone positioning in children with persistent hypoxemia who require HFNC oxygen or NIV and do not require endotracheal intubation.

 • For patients with refractory hypoxemia who meet the indications for intubation and mechanical ventilation, the Panel recommends against the use of awake prone positioning as a rescue therapy to avoid intubation (AIII).